Valery Gergiev: Career

 During the 2008 South Ossetia war, Gergiev, who is of partial Ossetian heritage himself, accused the Georgian government of massacring ethnic Ossetians, triggering the conflict with Russia.
 He came to Tskhinvali and conducted a concert near the ruined building of the South Ossetian Parliament as tribute to the victims of the war.

 In June 2011, Gergiev joined the International Tchaikovsky Competition and introduced reforms to the organisation.
 On 5 May 2016, Gergiev performed at the Roman Theatre of Palmyra at a concert event called Praying for Palmyra – Music revives ancient ruins, devoted to casualties of the March 2016 Palmyra offensive.

 In December 2023, Gergiev was appointed artistic director of the Bolshoi Theatre, with immediate effect, with an initial contract of 5 years.
 Gergiev is the first person to hold the directorships of the Mariinsky Theatre and the Bolshoi Theatre simultaneously.

 Career outside of Russia

 In 1985, Gergiev made his debut in the United Kingdom, along with pianist Evgeny Kissin and violinists Maxim Vengerov and Vadim Repin at the Lichfield Festival.
 In 1988, Gergiev guest-conducted the London Symphony Orchestra (LSO) for the first time.
 In 1991, Gergiev conducted a western European opera company for the first time, leading the Bavarian State Opera in a performance of Modest Mussorgsky's Boris Godunov in Munich.
 In the same year, he made his American début, performing War and Peace with the San Francisco Opera.
 From 1995 until 2008 Gergiev was principal conductor of the Rotterdam Philharmonic Orchestra.
 Gergiev returned to the LSO in 2004, in concerts with the seven symphonies of Sergei Prokofiev.
-This engagement led to his appointment in 2005 as the Orchestra's fifteenth principal conductor, as of 1 January 2007, with an initial contract of 3 years.
-In April 2007, Gergiev was one of eight conductors of British orchestras to endorse the ten-year classical music outreach manifesto, "Building on Excellence: Orchestras for the 21st century", to increase the presence of classical music in the UK, including giving free entry to all British schoolchildren to a classical music concert.
-Gergiev stood down as LSO principal conductor in 2015.
+This engagement led to his appointment in 2005 as the orchestra's fifteenth principal conductor, as of 1 January 2007, with an initial contract of 3 years.